AstroBOY92/PhD/README.md

 The dataset described in the original paper is provided across multiple file formats.
-For more details, including how to download the dataset, please see our dataset descriptor file in DATASET.md.
+For more details, including how to download the dataset, please see our dataset descriptor file in DATASET.md. in the dataset folder

 **Summarized** A summary of the dataset is provided in CSV format.
 This file contains compositions and raw energies from Density Functional Theory (DFT)